florian101010/homebrew-migration-helper/README.md

 1.  **Clone/Download:** Get the script by cloning this repository or downloading `scripts/find-missing-casks.sh`.
     ```bash
-    # Example using git clone
+    # Example using git clone (ensure you are on the 'main' branch)
     git clone https://github.com/florian101010/homebrew-migration-helper.git
     cd homebrew-migration-helper
+    # git checkout main # Usually already the default after cloning
     ```
 2.  **Execute:** Run the script using `zsh`:
     ```bash